elsoul/skeet-v3-next-edge-rc/README.md

 ## Code of Conduct

-Everyone interacting in the SKEET project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/elsoul/skeet-v3-next-edge-rc/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Skeet project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/elsoul/skeet-v3-next-edge-rc/blob/master/CODE_OF_CONDUCT.md).